A Guide to Google Ads:

 Google Ads has a wide array of different types of advertisements.
 You might have seen a couple of them before while browsing the internet.
-The five different types are Search, Display, Shopping, Video, and Discovery.
+The five types are search, Display, Shopping, Video, and discovery.
 We can organize these into text adverts and interactive adverts.
 The benefit of a text advert is that it is simple and to the point.
 It allows an individual to get the most information in the quickest amount of time.
 An interactive advert benefits customers more likely to pay attention and feel connected to your business and values.

 Interactive advertisements allow users to connect with your brand without traveling to your website.
 This includes the “Shopping advert.
 The “Shopping” advert is very similar to a “Search” advert but is in the shopping tab on Google.
-This allows for direct purchasing of your product without struggling with converting on your website.
+This allows for directly purchasing your product without struggling with converting on your website.
 It works well with companies that sell physical products.
-The negatives are that your product is side by side with hundreds of like products and can be very easily overlooked.
+The negatives are that your product is side by side with hundreds of similar products and can be easily overlooked.
 The fourth type is a “Video” advert.
 The “Video” advert is located before or during a YouTube video.
 These are renowned for being quite successful because of the personality a video can provide your business.
 The negative is that they cost more per advert since they are successful.
 They can also be costly to produce.

 Target Your Audience

 After figuring out your goals and what type of ad you want to run, you will have to create and decide who gets to see it.
 The more specific your campaign, the more expensive it will be, but particular campaigns are more relevant to each person who sees them.
 For example, if you are a business in New York, New York.
 You could advertise to everyone in the state of New York.
-This might result in more clicks but fewer purchases because your services might not be relevant to everyone in the state.
+This might result in more clicks but fewer purchases because your services might only be relevant to some in the state.
 If you pick New York City as a location filter, only people in the city will see your advertisement.
-While it costs more per click, it is more relevant to those individuals who click on it.
+While it costs more per click, it is more relevant to those who click on it.

 Create Your Ad

 The essential thing in an ad is who sees it.
 Keywords are a necessary basis for increasing traffic to the website.
-There are several keyword help sites available on the web.
+There are several keyword-help sites available on the web.
 Google Ads also has a keyword planner to help businesses increase website traffic from interested customers.
 The goal with keywords is to be as specific as possible.
 Specificity will save the business money because the ads will only be shown to and subsequently clicked by genuinely interested people.